Tinker Bell and the Legend of the NeverBeast: Plot

 Heartbroken that Gruff is really a monster, Fawn agrees to lure him into Nyx's trap and Gruff is captured.
 Tinker Bell wakes up and explains that Gruff actually saved her from getting crushed by a falling tree.
 Fawn realises she misunderstood the situation and flies off to rescue Gruff.
 She and her friends manage to free him, but his vision is hindered by the knockout Nightshade used during his capture.
+Gruff's horns absorb a bolt of lightning and then sprouts a pair of wings.
 Fawn finally realises what Gruff is there to do; he absorbs the lightning from the storms using the towers in order to stop it from destroying Pixie Hollow.
 She tells him to follow the glow of her wings and the pair head off to the towers.

 The plan goes well until Nyx destroys the final tower, still believing Gruff to be a danger.
 With no time to rebuild it, Fawn leads Gruff into the eye of the storm, where he absorbs every single lightning strike.
 Gruff pulls Fawn out of the way just in time, and the two of them fall to the ground, ending the storm.
 Gruff's horns and wings are destroyed, but he is saved by Nyx's scouts.
 Fawn is also caught, but has seemingly been killed by the power of the storm.
 As Gruff mourns her, the lightning he absorbed makes a spark which revives Fawn, much to everyone's delight.

 For the next few days, Fawn passes on a new legend to future generations of fairies, one where the NeverBeast is not a monster, but the Hero of Pixie Hollow.
-Gruff helps rebuild Pixie Hollow until Fawn realises it is time for him to hibernate for another 1000 years, meaning the fairies will never see him again.
-The fairies sadly guide Gruff back to his cave in a sendoff ceremony and try to make his slumber as comfortable as possible.
+Gruff helps rebuild Pixie Hollow until Fawn realises it is time for him to hibernate for another thousand years, meaning the fairies will never see him again.
+Fawn and the other fairies sadly guide Gruff back to his cave in a sendoff ceremony and try to make his slumber as comfortable as possible.